Scalable Generalised Accuracy Estimation for Multisource Register-based Official Statistics: Application to the Attained Level of Education

 \section{Application to the Attained Level of Education}

 This section illustrates the application of the GMSE to education data from the Base Register of Individuals of the Italian ISSR.
 As described in Section~\ref{sec: motivation}, complete unit-level information for the attained level of education in Italy for a reference year $t$ (denoted by $Y_{ik}, i=1,\dots,N; k=1,\dots,K$) is retrieved from different data sources.
 Specifically, annual sample surveys are conducted to infer the education level of the entire population, while using auxiliary information from other two data sources: administrative data from the Ministry of Education, University and Research and the last Italian Census in 2011.
-These data sources define the following population partition in three subgroups differing in their informative content: \begin{itemize} \item Subgroup A ($22\%$ of the register units) -- administrative data: Individuals who entered a national study program between 2011 and $t-2$, attended a course in Italy between $t-2$ and $t-1$, and for whom the information on the education level at $t-1$ is available.
-Based on the reference year $t$, this information may change, therefore, it represents the dynamic component of the ISSR. \item Subgroup B ($73\%$ of the register units) -- 2011 census data: Individuals not in Subgroup A (not enrolled in any course between $t-2$ and $t-1$), but for whom education data from the 2011 Italian Census is available.
-This information has a static nature as it only refers to the 2011 census. \item Subgroup C ($5\%$ of the register units): Individuals not recorded in the administrative or census data, therefore, with no direct information on the education level from the previous years.
+These data sources define a population partition into three subgroups that differ in their informative content: \begin{itemize} \item Subgroup A ($22\%$ of the register units) -- administrative data: Individuals who entered a national study program between 2011 and $t-2$, attended a course in Italy between $t-2$ and $t-1$, and for whom the information on the education level at $t-1$ is available.
+Based on the reference year $t$, this information may change, therefore, it represents the dynamic component of the ISSR. \item Subgroup B ($73\%$ of the register units) -- 2011 census data: Individuals not in Subgroup A (not enrolled in any course between $t-2$ and $t-1$), but for whom education data from the 2011 Italian Census is available. \item Subgroup C ($5\%$ of the register units): Individuals not recorded in the administrative or census data, therefore, with no direct information on the education level from the previous years.
 This subgroup is composed mainly of adults, with a high percentage of not Italian citizens ($>60\%$). \end{itemize}